cfengine/documentation/enterprise-cfengine-guide/user-interface.markdown

 Find out more: [Reporting][Reporting UI]

-Find out more about writing your own inventory modules: [Inventory modules][The Policy Framework#CFEngine 3 inventory modules]
+Find out more about writing your own inventory modules: [Inventory modules][inventory/#your-very-own-inventory-module]

 ## Monitoring ##